 Neonatal Abstinence Syndrome

-Neonatal abstinence syndrome (NAS) develops when a baby is no longer exposed to a drug his mother used during pregnancy.
+Neonatal abstinence syndrome (NAS) develops when a baby is no longer exposed to a drug his or her mother used during pregnancy.
 Examples include heroin, codeine, and oxycodone.
-The baby is affected by the drug while he is in the womb and becomes dependent on it.
-When he is born, he is still dependent on the drug.
-He may also become dependent on medicines he is given for sedation or pain after he is born.
+The baby is affected by the drug while in the womb and becomes dependent on it.
+When the baby is born, he or she is still dependent on the drug.
+He or she may also become dependent on medicines given for sedation or pain after he or she is born.
 The sudden lack of the drug causes withdrawal symptoms.

 - Your baby is not breathing or is having trouble breathing.